 Save energy, save taxes.
 Congress extended a $500 tax credit for energy-efficient home improvements, such as new windows, doors and skylights, through 2013.
 Be advised, though, that $500 is the lifetime maximum, so if you claimed $500 in energy-efficient credits before this year, you can’t claim this credit.
 There are also restrictions on specific projects; for example, the maximum you can claim for new energy-efficient windows is $200.

 Think green.
 A separate tax credit is available for homeowners who install alternative energy equipment.
 It equals 30 percent of what a homeowner spends on qualifying property such as solar electric systems, solar hot water heaters, geothermal heat pumps, and wind turbines, including labor costs.
 There is no cap on this tax credit, which is available through 2016.

 Put away your checkbook.
-If you plan to make a significant gift to charity in 2013, consider giving appreciated stocks or mutual fund shares that you've owned for more than one year instead of cash.
+If you plan to make a significant gift to charity, consider giving appreciated stocks or mutual fund shares that you've owned for more than one year instead of cash.
 Doing so supercharges the saving power of your generosity.
 Your charitable contribution deduction is the fair market value of the securities on the date of the gift, not the amount you paid for the asset, and you never have to pay tax on the profit.
 However, don’t donate stocks or fund shares that lost money.
 You'd be better off selling the asset, claiming the loss on your taxes, and donating cash to the charity.

 Tote up out-of-pocket costs of doing good.
 Keep track of what you spend while doing charitable work, from what you spend on stamps for a fundraiser, to the cost of ingredients for casseroles you make for the homeless, to the number of miles you drive your car for charity (at 14 cents a mile).
 Add such costs with your cash contributions when figuring your charitable contribution deduction.